-The Electoral Commission of South Africa (IEC) in the province confirmed this morning that blockaded roads in Umlazi in South Durban had caused “minor” delays in the delivery of materials to polling stations in the township.
+The Independent Electoral Commission (IEC) in the province confirmed this morning that blockaded roads in Umlazi in South Durban had caused “minor” delays in the delivery of materials to pollings stations in the township.

 The province has already been identified by police as a potential hotspot ahead of the poll and there are concerns that the strike and protests allied to it may negatively impact on voting.